josephmasongsong/blog-gocobuy/_posts/2019-04-13-bay-area-housing-market-update-april-2019.md

 hidden: false
 image: "/assets/images/san-francisco-210230_1920-e1555271295491.jpg"
 toc: false
-date:
+date: 2019-04-13 20:00:00 +0000
+permalink: bay-area-housing-market-update-april-2019

 ---
-"Sometimes the questions are complicated, and the answers are simple."
+> Sometimes the questions are complicated, and the answers are simple.
+>

-_-Dr. Seuss_
+> _-Dr. Seuss_

 If you've been following the press recently, you know that the IPO bonanza is the talk of the town.
 Headlines suggest that a series of upcoming initial public offerings will cause home prices to soar across the Bay as thousands of new millionaires pour capital in the local housing markets.